AXGKl/terminal_markdown_viewer/docs/v1/index.md

 More flex you have via `$HOME/.mdv.py`, which is execed if present, when running `main`.

-Alternatively, in [mdv.py](mdv.py) you can change some config straight forward.
+Alternatively, in :srcref:fn=src/mdv/v1/markdownviewer.py,t=mdv/v1/markdownviewer.py, you can change some config:

 ```python
 # ---------------------------------------------------------------------- Config